hougarry/FreecodeCamp-Notes/WebDesign/HTML-Notes/css-notes.md

 The class selector (`.classname`) is used to target multiple elements with the same class, while the ID selector (`#idname`) is used to target a single unique element with a specific ID.

-**4.how to create navigation by enable navigation on the page, add an unordered list with the following three list items:
+**4.how to create navigation by enable navigation on the page, add an unordered list with the following three list items?**
 INFO
 HTML
 CSS